Employer taxes for 2021

 Still, we’ve paid around $4 billion in benefits from our state’s Unemployment Insurance (UI) Trust Fund, and this does affect employers’ state unemployment tax rates.

-When comparing unemployment taxes paid in 2020, we expect employer’s responsibility to be $991 million more in 2021.
-This is a slight improvement from a $1.1 billion forecast in June.
+When comparing unemployment taxes paid in 2020, we expect employer’s responsibility to be only $70 million more in 2021, a big improvement from a $991 million more forecasted in November.

 - Employers aren’t responsible for fraudulent benefit charges.